RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-any-declarative-0.2.0.md

 ### Delegates & Payment Reference

 Although it cannot be detected, the declarative payment network can be used with some automation, with declaration by oracles for instance.
-For this purpose, a `payeeDelegate` and `payerDelegate` can be specied.
+For this purpose, a `payeeDelegate` and `payerDelegate` can be specified.
 The `payeeDelegate` will be allowed to declare the payment on behalf of the payee; the `payerDelegate` can declare the payment was sent, with no impact on the balance.

 For automation, a payment reference can be computed, to be used in a bank transfer memo for instance.